Start off with this basic question. Do you need a Twitter page for your business? For a small business this decision is based on two factors:

 Get started with Contento

-The all-in-one solution for small business owners and busy entrepreneurs looking for social media piece-of-mind.
+The all-in-one solution for small business owners and busy entrepreneurs looking for social media peace-of-mind.